kma3a/angular-tour-of-heroes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## learnings

+### Section 2: The Hero Editor

+#### Show HeroesComponent
+When adding the new hero component to the component view be sure to import the component into the app.component.ts file.
+This is not mentioned in the tutorial

+#### Format with the UppercasePipe
+The pipe does not work on it's own.
+When you add the pipe you should import the in this case the CommonModule which contains the UppercasePipe into thee heroes.component.ts.